gridpocket/project-iostack/meter_gen/README.md

 This application accepts following paramenters :
 - number of meters to be simulated
 - period of simulation from - to
-- interval betwean measuring points
+- interval between measuring points
+- type of consumption
 - availability of external temperature
 - availability of location data
 - separation of files for each user